 - Make sure that project developed meets high standards in terms of design, implementation and M&E through proper Project Cycle Management;

-- Undertake monitoring visits to program areas and provide feedback to managers and staff; act as primary focal point for donor field visits;
+- Act as primary focal point for donor field visits;

 - Track program expenditures through program review meetings using financial expenditure reports;

-- Maintain an adequate Monitoring & Evaluation system to measure achievement and progress toward program goals and results and contribute to development of the Monitoring & Evaluation system;
+- Ensure that the AME Unit maintains an adequate Monitoring & Evaluation system to measure achievement and progress toward program goals and results; contribute to development of the Monitoring & Evaluation system;

 - Coordinate the overall funding processes.
 This includes support for developing funding strategies for future development in line with program strategies and country strategy; review and update program strategies as necessary;

-- Actively contribute to development of new proposals, within existing PIN programs and in line with PIN country strategy and PIN Relief and Development Department strategy;
+- Actively contribute to development of new proposals (together with the Grants & Reporting Manager and the sector Program Managers), within existing PIN programs and in line with PIN country strategy and PIN Relief and Development Department strategy;

 Learning and information sharing: